chapmanbe/pyConTextNLP/README.rst

 pyConTextNLP
 ============

+This package has been in defacto retirement for many years.
+The direct successor to this project is [MedSpaCy](https://github.com/medspacy/medspacy).

 This code has been validated using the included notebooks on Python v 3.7.2.
 Python 2.x is no longer supported.

 pyConTextNLP is a Python implementation/extension/modification of the